Fake news website: Response

 Facebook faced criticism after its decision to revoke advertising revenues from fraudulent news providers, and not take further action.
 After negative media coverage including assertions that fraudulent news gave the 2016 U.S. presidential election to Trump, Zuckerberg posted a second time about it on 18 November 2016.
 The post was a reversal of his earlier comments on the matter where he had discounted the impact of fraudulent news.
 Zuckerberg said there it was difficult to filter out fraudulent news because he desired open communication.
 Measures considered and not implemented by Facebook included adding an ability for users to tag questionable material, automated checking tools, and third-party confirmation.
 The 18 November post did not announce any concrete actions the company would definitively take, or when such measures would be put into usage.

 National Public Radio observed the changes being considered by Facebook to identify fraud constituted progress for the company into a new media entity.
 On 19 November 2016, BuzzFeed advised Facebook users they could report posts from fraudulent sites.
 Users could choose the report option: "I think it shouldn't be on Facebook", followed by: "It's a false news story."
 In November 2016, Facebook began assessing use of warning labels on fake news.
 The rollout was at first only available to a few users in a testing phase.
 A sample warning read: "This website is not a reliable news source.
 Reason: Classification Pending".
 TechCrunch analyzed the new feature during the testing phase and surmised it may have a tendency towards false positives.

 Fake news proliferation on Facebook had a negative financial impact for the company.
 Brian Wieser of Pivotal Research predicted that revenues could decrease by two percentage points due to the concern over fake news and loss of advertising dollars.
 Shortly after Mark Zuckerberg's second statement on fake news proliferation on his website, Facebook decided to engage in assisting the government of China with a version of its software in the country to allow increased censorship by the government.
 Barron's contributor William Pesek was highly critical of this move, writing by porting its fake news conundrum to China, Facebook would become a tool in that Communist Party's General Secretary Xi Jinping's efforts to increase censorship.

-Media scholar Dr. Nolan Higdon argues that relying on tech-companies to solve the issues with false information will exacerbate the problems associated with fake news.
-Higdon contends that tech-companies lack an incentive for solving the problem because they benefit from the proliferation of fake news.
-Higdon cites tech-companies utilization of data collection as one of the strongest forces empowering fake news producers.
-Rather than government regulation or industry censorship, Higdon argues for the introduction of critical news literacy education to American education.